Claudia Lawrence

 Despite the pressure that North Yorkshire Police were under from the family, press and public to find Claudia, they had no option other than to reduce the number of officers assigned to the case in July 2010.
 The limited information which was being submitted to them and the lack of leads in the case meant that police had little to work on, and it would have become difficult to justify the number of staff involved when demands for officers were high in other areas.
 This didn't mean that the investigation ceased, however, but it certainly seemed an acknowledgement that it was drifting into the realms of becoming a cold case.

 Detective Superintendent Galloway stood by his consideration that the key to Claudia's disappearance lay somewhere in the details of her lifestyle, particularly within her relationships with men.
 A journalist with Sky News reported on this, stating: '"Claudia apparently lived a significant part of her life in secret.
 For a privately educated daughter of a country solicitor, Claudia had some unusual acquaintances and this remains the only missing person case where I have been warned off or threatened - not once but twice."'
+The journalist didn't elaborate on this.

 Major Crime Unit Investigation